jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     def divide(a, b):
         return a, b

-  which gives me an :ref:`AssertionError` that shows the expected output is the result of dividing the inputs
+  the terminal shows an :ref:`AssertionError`

   .. code-block:: python